zalky/cues/README.md

 If you're familiar with Kafka, `::doc-store` would be analogous to a Sink Connector.
 Essentially this is an exit node for messages from the graph.
 The return value in a sink processor fn is discarded, and so `::doc-store` does not bother with an output binding.
-While a sink processor does not actually have to return `nil`, it is good practice.
+A sink processor does not actually have to return `nil`, but it is good practice.

 You can also define processors similar to Kafka Source Connectors.
 This would be the third processor in the catalog: